 When it comes to periodontal disease, most of the disease is below the gum line, so it is difficult to see problems in cats and dogs.
 However, there are good indicators that your pet may be suffering from periodontal disease.

 The “dog breath” or “cat breath” is not normal and indicates a bacterial problem.
 If you notice your pet has bad breath, it could be a sign of disease and warrants further examination.

 Any brown “chunks” on the teeth are called tartar and is simply calcified bacteria adhering to the teeth.
 This can be a sign of significant disease and a cleaning and examination is necessary.

-At Prairie Side Veterinary Hospital, we believe that our 1-price teeth cleaning package is a big part of the solution!
+At Prairie Side Veterinary Hospital, we believe that our total teeth cleaning package is a big part of the solution!
 A teeth cleaning in pets is equivalent to a human going to the dentist and having their teeth cleaned.
 Dogs and cats are very unwilling to allow proper cleaning while they are awake, so anesthesia is necessary to insure your pet’s safety AND to insure that the cleaning is properly done.
 Once the teeth are cleaned, at home care and future cleanings become part of the on-going care for your pet’s health.
-For more information, see our FAQs below.
+For more information, call our office.

 The process starts the day before the procedure.
 We ask that you pick up their food at 8PM the night before their procedure.
 It is OK to leave water available to your pet throughout the evening.